 Distribution of Gold and Silver

-It is a part of shared Iftar, people who host shared iftars in Turkey, not only serve the food to all those who have joined in, but also distribute pouches of silver or gold coins to the comparatively less fortunate.
-This tradition is referred to as diş kirası.
-This suggests how open-heartedly people believe in spreading happiness amongst all.
+It is a part of shared Iftar, people who host shared iftars in Turkey, not only serve the food to all those who have joined in but also distribute pouches of silver or gold coins to the comparatively less fortunate.
+This tradition is referred to as Diş Kirası.
+This will let you know how open-heartedly people believe in spreading happiness amongst all during your Ramadan holidays in Turkey.

 4. Paying Off Strangers’ Debt